sentinl/sentinl/README.md

 The integrated Kibana plug-in extends the default Spy functionality to shape new prototype Watchers based on Visualize queries, and providing them to Kaae for fine editing and scheduling.
 <img src="http://i.imgur.com/MwvV2bg.png" />

-### Status

-* Work in progress!
-Please [report](https://github.com/elasticfence/kaae/issues) any ideas, bugs and findings
-* Contributors Needed!
-If you know angular and elasticsearch join us!

 <br>
 #### Dev Plugin Install
 <pre>